TLDart/SOProject/ReadME.md

     * Condition variables
     * Shared memory
     * Processes

-    The test unit for the project was a Ubuntu
+    * Pipes

+   This Project is meant to work on Linux 19.04

+## Lore
+    Based on the San Francisco's Airport in real life, a Simation Manager runs a system where flights are controled by a Control Tower.
+Each flight can be declined, received, or be holded.
+There is also support for emergency flights.

-## Project Goal
+## Flow

-    Control and handle flights in San Francisco Airport The San Francisco airport contains 2 2-pair lanes in which planes land and depart, in our example The Simulation Manager generates all the resources needed for the functionality of the airport Upon command flight received (from the pipe), we will make sure that the command is correct and if soo it will be added to the current to create list.
-    There, a thread will wait for the correct init time to create the flight (which will be repesented by a Thread);
-    Upon Creation a flight information the control tower of the status and the control tower responds to the flight with the slot in which the flight is going to listen to commands (Using a message queue);
-    The control Tower will then Schedule and order landing / departure the flight through that slot (using our own scheduler), making no flight are departing and landing at the same time;
-    Upon decision the flight departs/lands/leaves after a delta time, deleting the thread.
+     1. The Simulation Manager starts the program.
+     In the simulation Manager:
+     * Commands are read from an input *Pipe*, and proceed to be parsed, meaning they can be accepted or denied.
+     * Accepted commmands are moved to a linked list where they wait to be scheduled.
+     * A Thread using conditional Timed wait schedules the flights, aka creates threads, to start in the correct time delta.
+     2. After a flight is created:
+     * Sends a message using a *mssage queue* to the control Tower waiting for an available slot.
+     3. Control Tower:
+     * Receives and Responds to incoming messages from the queue
+     * Schedules flights to land, hold (6th and above on the queue), or sends them wait (either in case of no fuel or if the airport is full).
+Supports Emergency flights.

+### Additional notes
+    * Upon a flight as landed, its respective thread is released.\
-    On SIGUSR1 the program prints runtime stats to stdout.
+    * On SIGUSR1 the program prints runtime stats to stdout.
-    On SIGINT the program closes the pipe, waits for all flights allready instanciated to leave and then clean resources and leaves.
+    * On SIGINT the program closes the pipe, waits for all flights allready instanciated to leave and then clean resources and leaves.

 ## General usage
-    To compile and run there is an included makefile There is also an included tester bash script that input multiple commands into the machine (written using the sh shell);
+    To compile and run there it is included a makefile There is also an included tester bash script that will input multiple commands into the program (written using the sh shell);

 ## Files and more
     Alongside this ReadME this project includes: